 • To be an inclusive organization that welcomes and celebrates all aspects of culture in and around the greater San Antonio area. www.acmc-texas.org

 Alzheimer's Association - San Antonio & South Texas Chapter: Our vision is a world without Alzheimer's.
 Formed in 1980, the Alzheimer's Association is the world's leading voluntary health organization in Alzheimer's care, support and research.
 Our mission is to eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health. www.alz.org/sanantonio

-American Institute of Architects San Antonio at the Center for Architecture at Pearl - AIA San Antonio: AIA San Antonio unites the community of architects to advance architecture as a professional craft and share a more livable and sustainable future. www.aiasa.org
+American Institute of Architects San Antonio at the Center for Architecture - AIA San Antonio: AIA San Antonio unites the community of architects to advance architecture as a professional craft and share a more livable and sustainable future. www.aiasa.org

 American Research Center in Egypt: Active in supporting scholarship, training, and conservation efforts in Egypt.
 Among ARCE's many great achievements is our relationship with the Supreme Council of Antiquities (SCA) within the Egyptian Ministry of Culture.
 ARCE is viewed as making important contributions that serve to help Egypt directly in its pursuit of cultural heritage preservation. www.arce.org

 Animal Welfare Society of Bandera County: Animal Welfare Society of Bandera County became a 501c3 (not for profit) organization in November 1997.
 Our mission is to rescue as many cats and dogs as possible from kill facilities.
 As a non-profit organization devoted to the resuce of defenseless animals, we are reliant on your generosity. www.awsbc.org